Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Preliminaries

+in other words, this is the expected event rate before $t_0$ among selected patients.
+Similarly, define the expected \emph{yield} (conditional on $\mathcal D_{\mathrm{cal}}$) as:

-The explicit dependence of $r$ and $\mu$ on $\mathcal{D}_{\mathrm{cal}}$ emphasizes that both quantities are random because the selection rule depends on the data-driven threshold $\hat{\lambda}$ (e.g., $A = A_{\hat{\lambda}}$).
-For brevity, we sometimes suppress this dependence in notation when it is clear from context.
+The explicit dependence of $r$ and $\mu$ on $\mathcal{D}_{\mathrm{cal}}$ emphasizes that both quantities are random if the selection rule depends on a data-driven threshold $\hat{\lambda}$ (e.g., $A = A_{\hat{\lambda}}$).
+We will sometimes suppress this dependence in notation when it is clear from context.